Beginner's Guide to Lawn Care for First-Time Homeowners

 Introduction to Lawn Types: Cool Season vs. Warm Season Grass

-As a first-time homeowner, following this beginner lawn guide will help you care for your lawn effectively.
+As a first-time homeowner, following this beginner lawn guide for the best lawn care routine will help you care for your lawn effectively.
 Understanding the type of grass that thrives in your area is crucial for proper lawn maintenance.
 For more information, visit University of Minnesota Extension.
 There are two primary types of grasses: cool season and warm season.
 Each type has unique characteristics that make them better suited for different climates.

 Understanding Cool Season Grass